labordynamicsinstitute/ldilab-manual/_sources/30-jira-prepare-publication.md

 To do so, proceed as follows:

 1. Open the issue on Jira
-2. Right-click on the [`Code Provenance`] field to open the openICPSR deposit.
+2. Right-click on the [`Replication package URL`] field to open the openICPSR deposit.
 3. On openICPSR,
    - verify what the openICPSR `Deposit Status` is (top right corner) ![Deposit in Progress image](images/change-status-button.png).
    - if  `Deposit Status` = *`Deposit in Progress`*, you are done on openICPSR.
 Go back to the Jira issue